XMPro/Multi-Agent/README.md

 - **Adaptive Decision Making**: Agents can create and modify plans to achieve goals, adapting to changing circumstances in their environment.
 - **Integration with Industrial Systems**: Seamless connection with real-time sensors, business applications, and other data sources through XMPro Data Streams.

+## Repository Structure

+- [`/docs`](docs): Comprehensive documentation (see Documentation section for details)
+- [`/src`](src): Source code for XMPro MAGS components

 ## Documentation

-For detailed information about XMPro AI Agents, including concepts, components, and usage guidelines, please refer to our comprehensive [Glossary](https://github.com/XMPro/Multi-Agent/blob/main/Glossary.md).

-The glossary covers a wide range of topics, including:
+Our comprehensive documentation is organized in the `/docs` folder:

+- [`/architecture`](docs/architecture): Detailed architecture diagrams for MAGS sub-processes
+- [`/naming-conventions`](docs/naming-conventions): Explanation of naming conventions used throughout the project
+- [`/technical-details`](docs/technical-details): In-depth technical explanations with  diagrams
+- [`Glossary.md`](docs/Glossary.md): A comprehensive glossary covering:
   - Fundamental concepts in generative AI
   - Multi-Agent system architectures
   - XMPro-specific terminology and tools
   - Industry-standard AI and machine learning terms

+For a quick start, we recommend beginning with the [Glossary](/docs/Glossary.md) to familiarize yourself with key concepts and terminology used in the XMPro AI Agents project.

 ## License